turicas/rows/docs/command-line-interface.md

           </tr>
           <tr>
                <td>
                     Locale of the input data.
-To now more, look at Locales document.
+For more information, refer to Locales document.
                     <br />
                     Default value: <code>C</code>
                </td>